 No matter the reason, sleeping in class can have negative consequences on the student’s academic performance.

 First and foremost, it can lead to lower grades if it becomes a habit.
 Additionally, sleeping in class can also cause students to miss important information that is being covered by the teacher.

 Finally, sleeping in class can make it difficult for students to stay focused and engaged during future classes.

 The Effects of Sleeping in Class on Students

 It is no secret that students need healthy sleep in order to function properly, both mentally and physically.
 However, some students are still choosing to sleep in class.
-In a study done by the University of Michigan, it was found that sleeping in class can have negative effects on students.
+Sleeping in class can have negative effects on students.

-The study showed that students who slept in class had lower grades and were more likely to miss school altogether.
+Students who slept in the class had lower grades and were more likely to miss school altogether.
 In fact, the study found that students who sleep in class are almost three times as likely to get a grade lower than a “C” in their course.

 This is because when a student falls asleep in class, they may miss important information that is being presented.
 This can cause them to fall behind in the class and struggle to catch up.